pinpoint-apm/pinpoint/doc/per-request_feature_guide.md

 ```

 **step 3**
-Pinpoint 1.5.0 or later, we improve button to decided enable/disable depending on wherether or not being logged.
+Pinpoint 1.5.0 or later, we improve button to decided enable/disable depending on whether or not being logged.
-You should implement interceptor for using logging appender to add logic wherether or not being logged. you also should create plugin for logging appdender internally.
+You should implement interceptor for using logging appender to add logic whether or not being logged. you also should create plugin for logging appdender internally.
 Please refer to Pinpoint Profiler Plugin Sample([Link](https://github.com/naver/pinpoint-plugin-sample)).
 Location added logic of interceptor is method to log for data of LoggingEvent in appender class. you should review your appender class and find method.
 This is interceptor example.